Jimmmbo/FullOnSec/Netsec.md

 ```

 ### [Whatweb](https://github.com/urbanadventurer/WhatWeb)
-- Identifying a website from SQL errors to which CMS is used etc.
+- Identifying a website from SQL errors to which CMS is used etc. Kali has this installed by default

 ### [ZMAP](https://zmap.io/)
 - A collection of open source tools for discovery